-There are millions of children in the United States living away from their fathers.
-And while some argue that there is no evidence to support the importance of fathers, there have been past studies showing that children without a father figure are more likely to be economically disadvantaged, drop out of school, commit crimes or to behave antisocially, suffer from drug abuse, and have emotional problems.
+There are millions of children in the US living away from their fathers.
+And while some argue that there is no evidence to support the importance of fathers, there have been past studies showing that children without a father figure are more likely to be economically disadvantaged, drop out of school, commit crimes or to behave antisocially, suffer from substance abuse, and have emotional problems.

-Research has shown that fathers appear to play a crucial role in three important areas of their children’s lives:
+Research has shown that fathers appear to play a crucial role in 3 important areas of their children’s lives:

 Children who have a father or a father figure who is actively involved in their lives do better in school, have lower levels of delinquency, and attain higher levels of education and economic self-sufficiency.